 In Bali, just walk up Legian Street, Kuta, to find the monument to the dead of the attacks of October 12, 2002.
-The two bombs that exploded that night at the bar paddy's and at the disco Sari Club killed 202 people.
-Today, we see people being photographed in front of the list of victims.
-Funny idea...
+The two bombs that exploded that night at the bar Paddy's and at the disco Sari Club killed 202 people.
+Today, we see people having their picture taken in front of the list of victims.
+What a strange idea...

-All those whom I saw thus taking the pose, at the foot of the monument, were Asians.
+All those I saw posing at the foot of the monument were Asians.
 Tourists, no doubt.

-In Paris, Japanese or Chinese tourist groups are well known, with their devices around their necks.
-It's cliché, but it's a bit true: Asian tourists love to take pictures.
+In Paris, we are familiar with groups of Japanese or Chinese tourists, with their cameras around their necks.
+It sounds cliché, but it's a bit true: Asian tourists love to take pictures.

-Usually, this craze to always want to photograph everything amuses me a lot.
-As an Occidental, I am often asked, in tourist places in Asia, to be asked for the photo-souvenir: I am asked to pose, with someone or with a group, so much I am "Exotic" in these countries.
-The funniest are young people, boys and girls, who come to ask permission to photograph me with their mobile phone ...
+Usually, this mania of always wanting to photograph everything amuses me a lot.
+As a Westerner, I am often asked to take a souvenir photo in tourist places in Asia: I am asked to pose with someone or with a group, because I am so "exotic" in these countries.
+The funniest thing is the young people, boys and girls, who come to ask permission to take pictures of me with their cell phones...

-But there, in front of the war memorial, it made me a little hallucinated, the ritual of the photo-souvenir.
-How to say... even six years later, it's a macabre limit.
+But there, in front of the war memorial, I was a little surprised by the ritual of the remembrance photo.
+How to say... even six years later, it's almost macabre.

-The perpetrator of the 2002 attacks is a commando of the Jemaah Islamiyah, Asian Islamist group.
-Australia paid the highest price with 88 victims.
-Among the dead, whose names are engraved in gold letters on black marble, 38 Indonesians, 22 British, 7 Americans and 4 French.
-On 1 October 2005, new attacks hit Bali's tourist spots, killing 22 people in Kuta and Jimbaran.
+The perpetrator of the 2002 attacks is a commando of the Jemaah Islamiyahan Asian Islamist group.
+Australia paid the highest price, with 88 victims.
+Among the dead, whose names are engraved in gold letters on the black marble, 38 Indonesians, 22 British, 7 Americans and 4 French.
+On October 1, 2005, new attacks hit tourist spots in Bali, killing 22 people in Kuta and Jimbaran.

 Thirty-three people were tried and sentenced for the Bali bombings of 2002.
 Three Indonesian Islamists, sentenced to death in 2003, are due to be executed soon.
 Maybe before Ramadan, in September.

-The association Together Against the Death Penalty (ECPM) reminds us, in a statement of 18 July 2008, the appeal launched by the father of a young Australian killed in these attacks: he asks that the death sentence of the three men be commuted to life imprisonment.
+The association Together Against the Death Penalty (ECPM) reminds us, in a press release dated July 18, 2008, of the appeal launched by the father of a young Australian killed in these attacks: he asks that the death sentence of the three men be commuted to life imprisonment.